chrismo/talks/productivity/productivity.md

-dbrady @the_chrismo @alexford THIS is literally the first reply all day that proposes an intrinsic benefit of testing rather than an investment/cost to be minimized and/or whose eventual payoff is hoped to be maximized Jan 11, 2018, 5:02 PM
+dbrady @the_chrismo @alexford THIS is literally the first reply all day that proposes an intrinsic benefit of testing rather than an investment/cost to be minimized and/or whose eventual payoff is hoped to be maximized

 ---